DECODEproject/decode-app/README.md

 ### `cd android && bundle exec fastlane beta`

 Deploys the app to the Google Play store, to an internal test track.

+## Implementation notes

+### Splash screen
+The splash screen has been developed following mostly [this awesome article from Spencer Carli](https://medium.com/handlebar-labs/how-to-add-a-splash-screen-to-a-react-native-app-ios-and-android-30a3cec835ae)

+The color of the Android status bar during the JS loading stage has been set by hand to #777777 in colors.xml.